 Given those factors, many industry insiders believe that gold is prime for a price increase, with its safe-haven nature allowing it to stand against a chaotic market.

-Many market watchers believe the gold price will continue to rise in 2017, supported by further geopolitical tension and Trump-related instability.
-Read on for an overview of the factors that impacted the gold market in Q1, plus a look at what investors should watch out for in the second quarter of the year.
+Read on for an overview of the factors that impacted the gold market in Q1, plus a look at what investors should watch out for in the next few months of the year.

 Gold price update: Q1 overview